 IMF sees shallower recession, tough path back to full recovery

-[WASHINGTON] The International Monetary Fund warned that the world economy still faces an uneven recovery until the coronavirus is tamed even as it offered a less-dire view of this year's recession following massive stimulus from central banks and governments.
+THE International Monetary Fund warned that the world economy still faces an uneven recovery until the coronavirus is tamed even as it offered a less dire view of this year's recession following massive stimulus from central banks and governments.

 Your feedback is important to us